albatrossflavour/puppet_os_patching/README.md

     security_only => "false",
     job_id => "60"
   }
+  reboots => {
+    reboot_required => true,
+    apps_needing_restart => {
+      630 => "/usr/sbin/NetworkManager --no-daemon ",
+      1451 => "/usr/bin/python2 -s /usr/bin/fail2ban-server -s /var/run/fail2ban/fail2ban.sock -p /var/run/fail2ban/fail2ban.pid -x -b ",
+      1232 => "/usr/bin/python -Es /usr/sbin/tuned -l -P "
+    },
+    app_restart_required => true
   }
+}
 ```

 Where it shows 6 packages with available updates, along with an array of the package names.
 None of the packges are tagged as security related (requires Debian or a subscription to RHEL).
 There are no blockers to patching and the blackout window defined is not in effect.

+The reboot_required flag is set to true, which means there have been changes to packages that require a reboot (libc, kernel etc) but a reboot hasn't happened.
+The apps_needing_restart shows the PID and command line of applications that are using files that have been upgraded but the process hasn't been restarted.

 The pinned packages entry lists any packages which have been specifically excluded from being patched, from [version lock](https://access.redhat.com/solutions/98873) on Red Hat or by [pinning](https://wiki.debian.org/AptPreferences) in Debian.